Melissa-Ishimwe/-plsql_window_functions_28478_MELISSA/README.md

 Declaration of Original Work

-I, [Your Full Name], hereby declare that:
+I, Melissa ISHIMWE, hereby declare that:

 1. All SQL queries, database design, and analytical work presented in this project represent my original work and understanding.